-If you are involved in a lawsuit, I may disclose health information in response to a court or administrative order.
-I may also disclose health information about your child in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.
+If you are involved in a lawsuit, we may disclose health information in response to a court or administrative order.
+We may also disclose health information about your child in response to a subpoena, discovery request, or other lawful processes by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.

-With your written consent Federal privacy rules (regulations) allow health care providers who have direct treatment relationship with the patient/client to use or disclose the patient/client’s personal health information to carry out the health care provider’s own treatment, payment or health care operations.
+With your written consent Federal privacy rules (regulations) allow health care providers who have a direct treatment relationship with the patient/client to use or disclose the patient/client’s personal health information to carry out the health care provider’s own treatment, payment, or health care operations.

-Certain uses & disclosures that requires your authorization:
+Certain uses & disclosures that require your authorization:

-For my use in group, joint, family, or individual counseling or therapy in which you co-participate.
+For your therapist's use in a group, joint, family, or individual counseling or therapy in which you co-participate.

-For my use in defending myself in legal proceedings instituted by you.
+For your therapist's use in defending myself in legal proceedings instituted by you.

 For use by the Secretary of Health and Human Services to investigate my compliance with HIPAA.

-Required by law and the use or disclosure is limited to the requirements of such law.
+Required by law and the use or disclosure are limited to the requirements of such law.